Emamdeh

-Emamdeh (امام ده, also Romanized as Emāmdeh and Emām Deh; also known as Chāh Qal‘eh, Shāh Kīleh, and Shā Kīleh) is a village in Kuhestan Rural District, in the Central District of Behshahr County, Mazandaran Province, Iran.
-It is located approximately 3 km south of gorgan gulf, and 6.5 km north of Behshahr city.
+Emamdeh (امام ده) (Note: Also romanized as Emām Deh and Emāmdeh; also known as Chāh Qal‘eh, Shā Kīleh, and Shāh Kīleh) is a village in Kuhestan Rural District of the Central District in Behshahr County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 416 in 102 households.
+The following census in 2011 counted 448 people in 124 households.
+The 2016 census measured the population of the village as 412 people in 129 households.

+Overview

+The village is approximately 3 km south of Gorgan Gulf, and 6.5 km north of the city of Behshahr.
 The village's main monument is Moosa Khan hill which is related to Islamic periods.

-Demographics

-Emamdeh's people are employed in farming, animal husbandry, fishing and fish farming.
-Agricultural products include wheat, rice, barley, canola, vegetable corps and animal products.
+Emamdeh's people are employed in farming, animal husbandry, fishing, and fish farming.
+Agricultural products include wheat, rice, barley, canola, vegetable crops, and animal products.

-At the 2016 census, its population was 412, in 129 families.